IBM/GetStartedJava/README.md

 * The Cloudant NoSQL service is used as a DB to hold _name_ entries submitted from the application
 * The Redis Cloud Service is used as a cache to help filter duplicates from the Cloudant DB

-This code pattern is designed for developers with an interest in creating Java applications using an open source platform such as IBM Eclipse Tools for Bluemix.
+This code pattern is designed for developers with an interest in creating Java applications using an open source platform such as IBM Eclipse Tools for IBM Cloud.

 <p align="center">
   <kbd>